element-hq/element-web/code_style.md

 that applications can then include.
-There are significant benefits in being able to use modern ECMAScript, although the tooling for doing so can be awkward for library code, especially with regard to translating source maps and line number throgh from the original code to the final application.
+There are significant benefits in being able to use modern ECMAScript, although the tooling for doing so can be awkward for library code, especially with regard to translating source maps and line number through from the original code to the final application.

 General Style
 -------------